Anju0806/portfolio-demo/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport.

+## Credits

+N/A

+## Screenshots
+/assets/images/screencapture.png

+## License

+Please refer to the LICENSE in the repo.